Zlatko Vitez

-Zlatko Vitez (born 22 June 1950 in Varaždin) is a Croatian theatre and film actor.
+Zlatko Vitez (born 22 June 1950) is a Croatian theatre and film actor.
 He also served as the Croatian Minister of Culture in the period between October 1994 and November 1995 in the Cabinet of Nikica Valentić.

-Vitez graduated from the Zagreb Academy of Dramatic Art in 1972 and went on to appear in about a hundred theatre productions at several prominent theatres, including the Gavella Drama Theatre and the Croatian National Theatre in Zagreb.
+Vitez was born in Varaždin and graduated from the Zagreb Academy of Dramatic Art in 1972.
+He went on to appear in about a hundred theatre productions at several prominent theatres, including the Gavella Drama Theatre and the Croatian National Theatre in Zagreb.

 Between the mid-1970s and late 1990s he also appeared in a number of Croatian television and feature films, most notably the leading role in Zvonimir Berković's 1985 film Love Letters with Intent (Ljubavna pisma s predumišljajem).